hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

   - watches
 ---

 Here is my <a rel="nofollow" href="#table">selection</a>  of the best outdoor watches for hiking and backpacking for 2019 which I would consider to take with me on my next outdoor adventure.
 They might be also useful if you are into running.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 At the moment I am wearing a Suunto Traverse which has a monochrome display and I am quite satisfied with it.